Skip to main content

 What is a 'package'?

-Packages are how cannabis products are organized in Metrc, often understood in the context of physical shipments of inventory.
+Packages are how cannabis inventory is organized in Metrc, often understood in the context of physical shipments of inventory.
 Every package must have a Metrc tag physically attached to the box the inventory items are delivered in and have the tag associated with the inventory in Metrc.
 Packages shouldn't be confused with products, as each product can have multiple packages. (e.g. A box of Valhalla CBD gummies delivered on 1/1/2019 and a box of Valhalla CBD gummies delivered 2/1/2019 would be distinct packages with their own package tags but are the same product.)

 What is a 'manifest'?